Ellis Island in 1905

 Pietro Marchesani (son of Antonio and Maria Grazia Spinelli) was born in Vasto 6 November 1866 and married in Vasto 31 March 1889 with Rita Zappacosta (daughter of Vincenzo).
 Pietro left in Vasto his wife and five children: Antonio 23 years old, Vincenzo 19, Incoronata 16, Maria Michela 14 and Giuseppe 11.

 Vincenzo Cicchini (son of Francesco) was born in Vasto in 1878.
 There are no records of a marriage.
-On the 30 November 1896 he applied for the passport.
+On 30 November 1896 he applied for his passport.
 He left his parents in Vasto.

 Hansrote railway bridge 1914 on the Potomac River